 Making decisions on the structure of the day is a good place to start when planning a ceremony for a funeral or celebration of life.
 Try not to let others persuade you that you must do things a certain way.
 Perhaps talk to your loved ones’ family, friends and colleagues to find fitting contributions such as memories, highlights, favourite songs or music.
 Many people find themselves surprised by what they learn about their loved ones when planning a funeral, especially regarding their early life, working life, or experiences in a club or hobby.

 Using a crematorium can mean that there will be tight timings to work within, often half an hour from arrival to departure.
 Given these restrictions, it can be a good idea for families to hold a longer service either before or after the cremation, to allow people to have the time they need to say goodbye.
 This service can, of course, be conducted at Old Park Meadow.

 Please let us know in advance the order of service and eulogies, along with any special arrangements that you may need throughout the day.
-For example, maybe we could provide an electric buggy for any guests who have mobility issues.

 If necessary we can supply you with materials to post or email to your guests, containing directions on how to find us, a map of Old Park Meadow and information about what to expect on the day.